 Ahh, another mistake.
 Aren’t you guys glad that you can learn from mine?

-So I first signed up with a different, super cheap hosting service, and of course, being me, signed up for 3 years of service at once!
+So I first signed up with a different, super cheap hosting service that tons of people recommend, and of course, being me, signed up for 3 years of service at once!
 Sometimes I need a good swift kick.

 Almost immediately I started having issues.
 Whenever I needed help, there was always a super long wait- as in, sometimes I’d have to wait on hold for over an hour, once over an hour and a half.
-My site was never down, but it often ran really slow- and with how little traffic I was getting, there was no excuse for that.
+My site often ran really slow, and with how little traffic I was getting, there was no excuse for that.
 In all of the Facebook groups I was in, folks always talked about how terrible this hosting was.

 The thing is, if your hosting service can’t maintain your site, you’re in trouble.
 People will bounce from a slow site in no time.
 I regretted signing up for that cheap hosting almost immediately.